 In Yugoslavia, there have been arguments and counter allegations between members at the Non-Aligned Movement's ministerial conference in Belgrade.

-In Yugoslavia, there have been arguments and counter allegations between members at the Non-Aligned Movement's ministerial conference in Belgrade.
+Background: In Yugoslavia, there have been arguments and counter allegations between members at the Non-Aligned Movement's ministerial conference in Belgrade.
 Kuwait set off the first major row at Wednesday's (26 July) session when its delegates accused Ethiopia of genocide and suppressing freedom in the unsettled province of Eritrea.
 Ethiopia's delegate, in turn, charged Kuwait with blatant interference in Ethiopian affairs.
 In addition, Somalia was reported to be heading a boycott move against the proposed non-aligned summit meeting in Havana next year in protest against Cuban military presence in Africa.

 SYNOPSIS: Observers had predicted that this five-day ministerial meeting, paving the way to next year's summit, would be full of uncertainty.
 They pointed out that the proclaimed unity of the non-aligned movement was crumbling because of military conflicts and political strife.
 Rows were predicted -- and came to pass.

 Among the issues bringing the divisions among members are clashes between regions and countries, such as the Middle East, the Horn of Africa, South-East Asia and Sahara.
 These struggles have made it harder than ever to define non-alignment.
 Observers say some nations are more non-aligned than others, and there are doubts that certain countries, such as pro-Soviet Cuba and Vietnam, are non-aligned at all.